MP3 File (run time 20:14)

 We shot the videos in 2001, it was November 2001, we shot the videos and got copies of them and put them away.
 I think I looked at them briefly but I put them away, used them a little bit for the book.
 We had extensive interviews with the executives that were transcribed.
 We worked mainly from that for the book.

-We lied a little bit on the video.
-Essentially put them on the shelf, and that's where they've been for abut ten years.
+Essentially put them on the shelf, and that's where they've been for about ten years.

 Everybody forgot about the videos.
 I didn't because I looked at them everyday, and there they were. [laughs] Time passes and up comes the tenth anniversary.
 I'm thinking, “Let me have a look at these.
 See what's there.”
 I had a look.
 Having not seen the videos for such a long time I was impressed with what I saw.